 It's good for the American people to see what's going on.

-So the President of the United States should in fact tell Jeff Sessions and Rod Rosenstein, give the United States Congress the documents and the information that they are requesting so we can get answers to the American people.
+So the President of the United States should, in fact, tell Jeff Sessions and Rod Rosenstein, give the United States Congress the documents and the information that they are requesting so we can get answers to the American people.

-All right, let me ask you, because Paul Ryan is leaving, and I have always so said, and I stand by this right now, that but for the Freedom Caucus, uh there are very few people I trust in Washington today.
+All right, let me ask you, because Paul Ryan is leaving, and I have always said, and I stand by this right now, that but for the Freedom Caucus, there are very few people I trust in Washington today.

-I don't know if he's a member of the Freedom Caucus, but I've I put you guys at the top of people that are actually getting the job done.
+I don't know if he's a member of the Freedom Caucus, but I put you guys at the top of people that are actually getting the job done.

 We wouldn't have known about the FISA abuse.